 As of 14 July 2021, KSS employees, after numerous protests and video appeals, managed to unblock the company’s accounts and resume work.
 However, as new KSS director Salavat Tashtemirov points out, pressure is now being exerted on KSS clients.
 There is reason to believe that the NSC and DEI are trying to force other companies to refuse to cooperate with KSS.

 On 17 May 2021 in Aksai, dozens of KSS employees came out to a rally demanding to stop the fabricated political persecution of the company’s director, Baurzhan Jussupov.
 The protesters stressed that Jussupov was being persecuted because of the human rights activities of the company founder Barlyk Mendygaziyev.

-Notably, the court acquitted Dauletiyarova, Jussupov and Batkayev under another article of the Criminal Code, Article 262 (“participation in an organised criminal group”).
+Notably, the court of first instance acquitted Dauletiyarova, Jussupov and Batkayev under another article of the Criminal Code, Article 262 (“establishment and participation in an organised criminal group”).
 However, despite this, the Mendygaziyev brothers continue to be prosecuted under a case concerning the “criminal group KSS”.

 5.2.
 The Mendygaziyev brothers are taken hostage: criminal persecution, searches, arrests

 - Persecution of Bekizhan Mendygaziyev, brother of Barlyk Mendygaziyev